Welcome to our blog where you'll find great articles, insights and news

-John Miziolek, President of Reset Branding and Host of Design Masters Canada recently sat down with David Usher on location in Montreal.
+John Miziolek, from Reset Branding and Host of Design Masters Canada recently sat down with David Usher on location in Montreal.
 David is the lead singer of the rock band Moist, has sold millions of albums worldwide, has a best-selling book called “Let The Elephants Run” and delivers a killer presentation about creativity.
 John and David talk about a number of things that included David’s passion for climate change, his beliefs about creativity and the creative process, and of course music.

 David is a great guy, approachable, passionate and open to discussing how the world works.
 You can listen the newest episode here.

 Design student Marina Volodina who attends Stroganov Moscow State University of Arts and Industry has designed a beautifully simple concept for LED lightbulbs.
 Her concept can be found on the website called Packaging of the World.
 You can see more of her work by clicking here.

 Marina explains her concept “The range consists of E14 and E27 screw bases and 5 bulb shapes which are clearly visible through the transparent packaging that helps immediately understand what type of a LED bulb you need.
 The packages are coded with 3 colours depending on color temperature in Kelvin: white packaging colour is for natural light, yellow colour is for warm light and the blue one is for cold light.
 Also the typography on the front side of the packaging supports the idea of transparancy and includes the short main information about the LED bulbs: a LED type, color temperature, a screw base and watts.
 On the reverse side all the technical characteristics are written in detail.”

 John Miziolek, designer at Reset Branding says “This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
 It simplifies consumer choice and provides clarity for sku differentiation.”